When using the Amazon Store Front links to any products I mention I earn a small commission at no cost to you.

 One thing we have all probably done is built a tent, cabin or fort in the living room or bedroom.
 Maybe as a child, with our children or grandchildren.
 We all have this experience.

 Before a grid down situation occurs, and definitely before the weather gets cold, or colder, practice building a tent, cabin or fort in your home to create a warm, snug, cozy place for you, and or your family.
-Some of you may have small children, babies and maybe even teenagers who have never experienced a hard day in their Life.

-Helpless, dramatic and needy teenagers will be worse than babies and they will need to sober-up their emotions f-a-s-t.
-Teenagers should know how to take care of themselves.
 DO NOT allow your teenager one inch to whine and moan about how miserable their Life is.
-In a serious grid down situation, there is no room for drama and theatrics.
+You are NOT doing your teenagers any favors by allowing weakness in a serious situation.
+In a grid down situation, there is no room for drama and theatrics.
 Shut down whiney teenagers quick!

 Push the couches together and use the coffee table to make the fort/cabin/tent